TMTimeVR/GorillaNerdTools/README.md

 # Installation:

-- Get the latest release and add the folder into your plugins folder.
+- Get the latest release and add the .dll into your plugins folder.